 Simon with his little daughter

+In November, Ruth, the wife of our security guard Simon Peter, was expecting her sixth child.
+It was a difficult pregnancy that ended in a caesarean section.
 We are very grateful that little Mercy is doing well, because unfortunately caesarean sections are often performed far too late.
 As a result, there are many children with brain damage that occurred during birth.

 Orge and Shenay were in Uganda in October – an intensive and unfortunately far too short time together.
 Orge was able to repair some things on and in the project buildings, and Shenay met many friends.

 As Rosie and Harriet have been going to school in the next largest town, Mbale, Daphine lives with us in our ‘city apartment’ (sublet from our friend Aaron) so that someone is always with the children when we are in the village in Amuka or in Germany.
 Daphine has been with us for two years now and we are very, very grateful for her.
 She started her training as a pre-school teacher in January 2024 and is completing the practical part at the girls’ school.
+Harriet and Rosie are developing well.
+They enjoy going to school and have fun learning.
+Unfortunately, Harriet struggles a little with reading due to her dyslexia, but she is still motivated.

 Daphine distributing lunch to the preschool children